Skip to main content

 #

-Being average does not isolate me; it connects me to everyone through the quiet, universal symphony of ordinary life.
-The parent making breakfast, the commuter reading on the train, the friend who listens without trying to fix—these are the people who hold the world together, not with extraordinary achievement but with consistent presence.
+Being average doesn’t isolate me.
+It connects me to everyone else living ordinary lives.
+The parent making breakfast.
+The commuter reading on the train.
+The friend who listens without trying to fix everything.
+These people hold the world together.
+Not through extraordinary achievement, but through showing up.